devatrox/Solitaire/README.md

 Solitaire built in React using Typescript.
 Have fun poking around!

-Compatibility: Works best in Firefox, looks a little bad in Chrome, Mobile not working at all, others not tested.
+Tested in Chrome, Firefox, Safari on Mac.
+Touch not supported yet.

 ## Usage